Last updated on April 22nd, 2023 at 04:02 pm

-In one of our previous posts, we have discussed how the 8085 reads from and writes into memory.
+In one of our previous posts, we discussed how the 8085 reads from and writes into memory.
 But we know that, unlike microcontrollers that have a certain amount of built-in memory, microprocessors do not have their own memory except for a few registers.
 So we need to attach external memory chips.

 Now the question is how do we connect a memory chip to the 8085 and manage the interactions between the two chips?
 That is what we are going to explain in this post.